 - Place the strawberries on the baking tray and sprinkle with sugar.
 Roast for 35-45 mins until soft and the juices start to run.
 Leave to cool completely (about 20-30 mins).

 - Whilst the strawberries are cooling, whip the cream.
-To do this, insert the butterfly whisk and whip for 1-4 minutes on speed 3 with the butterfly attachment.
+To do this, insert the butterfly whisk into the Thermomix bowl and whip for 1-4 minutes on speed 3 with the butterfly attachment.
+WATCH THE CREAM LIKE A HAWK as it can quickly turn to butter.
 Ensure that the bowl is sparkly clean before whipping.
 For tips on whipping cream in the Thermomix check out my post here.

 - Once the cream is whipped, transfer it to a separate bowl.
 There is no need to clean the Thermomix bowl.